oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 *   The new valid value (*MANAGEMENT*) will be added to Network.Usages collection.
     -   NetworkUsage enum will be extended with the new *MANAGEMENT* value.
 *   A request that will make a management network non-required will fail.
-*   The new optional parameter (management network) will be added for creating a new cluster API call (depends on the approach taken in [point 1 of User work-flows](#User_work-flows))
+*   The new optional parameter (management network) will be added for creating a new cluster API call (see [point 1 of User work-flows](#User_work-flows))

-Optionally: the default management network name will be changed from "ovirmgmt" to "Management".
-That will be used for creating the first default network in a new created data center (the existing 'ovirtmgmt' networks will remain AS IS).

 ### User work-flows

 Here are the work flows that will be affected by implementing the feature:

-*   In order to make sure that every cluster will continue having a management network one the following approaches could be taken:
+*   In order to make sure that every cluster will continue having a management network the following steps will be taken:
     -   The new parameter (management network) will be added to creating new cluster flow.
-The parameter will have the default value of *ovirtmgmt* and the user will be able to choose any other network as the management one.
-In case that isn't exist it will be created.
-According to this approach no network has to be created upon a DC creation.
+        -   The parameter will have the default value of *ovirtmgmt* and the user will be able to choose any other network as the management one.
-    -   *ovirtmgmt* network will be created upon DC creation and its delting will be forbidden.
-That way will make sure that the network will exist and will use that upon a cluster creation as the management network in the cluster.\* Appointing a network as the management network will make the network required in the given cluster.
+        -   *ovirtmgmt* network will continue to be created upon a DC creation.
+        -   In case of *ovirtmgmt* isn't present (was removed) and another single network is present in the DC it will be taken as the default management network.
+        -   In case of *ovirtmgmt* isn't present (was removed) and number of network in the DC **isn't one** the cluster creating operation will fail.
+*   *ovirtmgmt* will be created upon creating a new DC.
+That will be done in order to keep backward compatibility to the current system behavior.
+*   Only a required network could be chosen as the management one.
-*   Changing the management network in a cluster (through one of the options metioned earlier).
-Possible scenarios are:
+*   Changing the management network in a cluster (through one of the options mentioned earlier) will be enabled for an empty cluster only.
-    -   Issuing "setup networks" command for every host in the cluster.
-    -   Report the hosts as out-of-sync.
-This approach requires a Vdsm-side change - it would need to report which of its network is the default route.
-*   Moving a host from a cluster to another one.
+*   Moving a host from a cluster to another one will be enabled only in case where the source and destination management networks are the same one.
-    -   As soon as the mangement network is a required one, the flow will be covered by the current behavior - in case the cluster management network isn't defined on the host, it'll become "Non-operational", otherwise it'll remain in the same status it was.
-    -   **Note**: in case that the new management network is defined on the host, but the engine could not access the NIC it defined on, the host will become "Non-responsive" (covered by the current behavior).
-*   Moving a cluster from a DC to another one.
-Possible scenarios are:
+*   All hard-coded usages of ovirtmgmt network will be changed to the cluster management one:
-    -   Keeping current management network.
+    -   A new added host will be setup with the cluster management network.
+    -   The cluster management network will be used as display and/or migration network fallback (e.g. in case of removing a network from a cluser/host).
-    -   Assign default management network (*Management*) to the cluster.
+    -   The management network will be used by VDSM as the host default route.

-    -   In both cases: create the mangement network if it doesn't exist in the new DC.
+### Feature restrictions

+Most of the feature restrictions are intended to prevent changing the management network on a host after inital "setup networks" operation (a part of a host installation process).
+Changing the management network might lead to loosing connectivity to the host that the connection to it is defined on the IP it was initially installed with in oVirt and the security certificate that was issued with that IP.
+Changing the mangement network after the host was installed might cause changing the IP that will be assigned to the new management network.
+Then accessing the host through that new IP will be impossible as the certifacate will not match the new IP address.
+Resolving the certifiacate limitation (e.g. by making possible its changing) will make possible changing the management network after inital "setup networks" operation (a part of a host installation process) , which will enable removing most of the feature restrictions.

 ### Installation/Upgrade